edlmar/MorpHista/README.md

 # MorpHista

-**MorpHista** is a Python-based GUI application for morphology-based histological image segmentation and tissue analysis.
-It automates the detection and quantification of interstitial cells of Cajal (ICC) in histopathological images using state-of-the-art deep neural network (DNN) techniques and classical image processing methods.
+**MorpHista** is an application for morphology-based histological image segmentation and tissue analysis.
+It automates the detection and quantification of interstitial cells of Cajal (ICC) in histopathological images using state-of-the-art deep neural network techniques and classical image processing methods.

 ---